 Stockport Homes can only apply for this when someone has been in arrears for eight weeks.

-The Rent Collection team can’t apply for an APA if someone has been sanctioned, or not done something they should have on their claim.
+The Rent Collection team cannot apply for an APA if someone has been sanctioned, or not done something they should have on their claim.

 You should get help as soon as possible.
-Either contact the DWP and let us know what is happening or contact us so that we can check your claim with you and contact the DWP on your behalf if something is wrong.
+Either contact the DWP and let us know what is happening or contact Stockport Homes so that we can check your claim with you and contact the DWP on your behalf if something is wrong.

 The only benefits Universal Credit is replacing are Housing Benefit, Income Support, Income-Based Jobseekers Allowance, Income-Related Employment and Support Allowance, Child Tax Credit, and Working Tax Credit.

 Any other benefits you may be entitled to will continue to be paid to you in addition to any Universal Credit payment.
-This includes Child Benefit and also: Bereavement Allowance, Carers Allowance, Contributory Employment and Support Allowance, Disability Living Allowance, Maternity Allowance, Personal Independence Payment and so on.
+This includes Child Benefit and: Bereavement Allowance, Carers Allowance, Contributory Employment and Support Allowance, Disability Living Allowance, Maternity Allowance, Personal Independence Payment and so on.

-No, you need to remember to claim Council Tax Support from Stockport Council as it isn’t included in the Universal Credit claim.
+No, you need to remember to claim Council Tax Support from Stockport Council as it is not included in the Universal Credit claim.

 It is possible to arrange for the personal part of Universal Credit to be paid fortnightly – Jobseekers Allowance, tax credits, Employment Support Allowance.
-However the housing costs part won’t be paid fortnightly.
+However, the housing cost's part will not be paid fortnightly.
 You will need to speak to the Universal Credit service about this.